tiero/ionio/docs/js/README.md

 # JavaScript SDK

-Ivy is also available as a (very unstable and early-stage) [JavaScript SDK](https://www.npmjs.com/package/ivy-bitcoin).
+Ionio is also available as a (very unstable and early-stage) [JavaScript SDK](https://www.npmjs.com/package/ionio-bitcoin).

 ```
-npm install ivy-bitcoin
+npm install ionio-bitcoin
 ```

 This library allows you to write and compile contract templates, instantiate them with arguments (to create Bitcoin addresses), create dummy contracts (with fake value), and unlock them with arguments.